Nigerians to vote for powerful governors in state elections

 “The card reader is the only way that rigging on a large scale can be stopped in this country,” Abubakar Momoh, of the Independent National Electoral Commission (INEC) told Reuters.

-Outgoing APC Lagos governor Babatunde Fashola is credited with transforming a megacity of some 21 million and an economy twice the size of Kenya’s through infrastructure projects, although he has also been criticized for slum clearance.

-Additional reporting by Oludare Mayowa in Lagos and Lanre Ola in Maiduguri; Editing by Angus MacSwan
+Outgoing APC Lagos governor Babatunde Fashola is credited with transforming a megacity of some 21 million and an economy twice the size of Kenya’s through infrastructure projects, although he has also been criticised for slum clearance.
+(Additional reporting by Oludare Mayowa in Lagos and Lanre Ola in Maiduguri; Editing by Angus MacSwan)